Pencils of cubics with eight base points lying in convex position in $\mathbb{R}P^2$: Link between lists and pencils

 \begin{proposition} The three conditions hereafter are equivalent: \begin{enumerate} \item The list $L(1, \dots, 8)$ determines the (combinatorial) pencil $\mathcal{P}(1, \dots,8)$, \item The list $L(1, \dots, 8)$ is not nodal, \item $\forall G \in \{1, \dots, 8\}, \forall C_3$ cubic of $\hat G$, the position of $G$ with respect to $C_3$ is determined by $L(1, \dots, 8)$. \end{enumerate} \end{proposition}

 \begin{description} \item[Proof:] $\neg 2 \Rightarrow \neg 1$: let $L(1, \dots, 8)$ be a nodal list.
-Up to the action of $D_8$, we may assume it is one of the four lists in Proposition 4.
+Up to the action of $D_8$, we may assume it is one of the four lists in Proposition~6.
 Any one of these lists is realizable with the eight points on a nodal cubic $C_3 = (1\pm, 1)_{nod}$.
 The points $1, \dots, 8$ give rise to a singular pencil $\mathcal{P}_{sing}$ with $1 = 9$.
 Perturb the pencil moving $1$ away from the node onto the odd component or onto the loop of $C_3$ (leaving the other seven points fixed).
-The generic pencil obtained is deduced from $\mathcal{P}_{sing}$ replacing $(C_3, 1, \dots 9)$ by a pair $C^1_3$, $C^2_3$.
-One gets two pairs of distinguished cubics, see Figure~\ref{nodal}.
+In the generic pencil obtained, $C_3$ is replaced by a pair of distinguished cubics $C^1_3$, $C^2_3$ or $C^3_3$, $C^4_3$, see Figure~\ref{nodal}.
+Using Bezout's theorem, we see easily that these two pairs of cubics cannot belong to the same pencil.

-$2 \Rightarrow 3$: according to Proposition 4, any two configurations of points realizing the same list may be connected by a path inside of their common chamber of $\Sigma$.
+$2 \Rightarrow 3$: according to Proposition~3, any two configurations of points realizing the same list may be connected by a path inside of their common chamber of $(\mathbb{R}P^2)^8$.
 As $L(1, \dots, 8)$ is not nodal, none of the points $G$ may cross any cubic of the list $\hat G$.

 $3 \Rightarrow 1$: consider a configuration of points realizing a list $L(1, \dots 8)$ and giving rise to some pencil $\mathcal{P}$.
 Move the configuration preserving the list, the combinatorial pencil degenerates only if some base point $A$ among $1, \dots 8$ comes together with $9$.
 But this amounts to say that each point $G \not= A \in \{ 1, \dots, 8 \}$ comes onto the cubic $(\hat G, A)$. $\Box$ \end{description}